Do the Digit Insurance

 The Spinal Twist Pose or Ardha Matsyendrasana strengthens your back muscles and the spinal column as it increases the elasticity of the spine due to twists and turns.
 Additionally, this posture enhances your health and stimulates the performance of the kidney, spleen, and bowels.

-How to Do Spinal Twist Pose:
+How to Do Spinal Twist Pose?

 Step 2: Now, against the inside of the left thigh, slowly bend your right leg and move your right foot close to the anus.

 Step 3: Proceed by raising your knee and bending your left leg.
-Now, place your left foot on the floor overlapping the right knee.
+Now, place your left foot on the floor, overlapping the right knee.

-Step 4: Slowly stretch your right hand towards and place your palm on the floor mat behind your back.
+Step 4: Slowly stretch your right hand and place your palm on the floor mat behind your back.

 Step 5: Stretch the left arm over your head and move it gently around your right knee, holding the right ankle.